 If you are interested in working as a supervisor, please complete the Supervisor Expression of Interest form.

-We are currently seeking expressions of interest.
+We are currently seeking expressions of interest for 2020.

 The purpose of exam supervision is to ensure that all candidates are under active surveillance for every moment of the examination.
 Supervisors also provide a suitably pleasant and supportive atmosphere for candidates to complete their exams.

 Supervisors also need to ensure the security and integrity of the examination before, during and after the examination.
 From the moment the exam material is released to the room supervisor until it is all collected and returned to the exam centre, exam supervisors must be vigilant.

 During the examination, exam supervisors must give their whole attention to the examination process.
 They must not perform any other tasks unrelated to the exam for the duration of the examination.
 Supervisors must be as quiet as possible during the examination.

 Supervisors will need knowledge of:

 - Policies and procedures of exam administration as set out in the guide books

 - Dealing with stressful situations and communicating in a calm and clear manner

 - Deal with candidates in a tactful and courteous manner while enforcing examination rules and procedures